grafana/incident-go/README.md

-# incident-api
+# Grafana Incident API

-Clients, scripts and examples for using the Grafana Incident API
+Client libraries, scripts and examples for using the Grafana Incident API.